Print

 You won't need all of the Bolognese ragù sauce that this recipe makes (6 1/2 to 7 cups (1.58kg or 3.5lbs).
 For a typical lasagna you'll use about 3 1/2 to 4 cups of ragù depending on how meaty you want to make it (close to 4 cups is the sweet spot for us)!

-To make a lighter spinach pasta dough, use 4 ounces (115g) of fresh or frozen spinach.
+To make a lighter-colored spinach pasta dough, use 4 ounces (115g) of fresh or frozen spinach.

 Use as little or as much of the béchamel sauce as desired.
 I like to use about 3/4 of the full amount of the recipe.
-If you're going for an ultra creamy lasagna bolognese you'll want to use more and for a more meaty lasagna bolognese, use a little less.
+If you're going for an ultra creamy lasagna bolognese, you'll want to use more; for a more meaty lasagna bolognese, use a little less.

-To make a lower-sodium lasagna bolognese, use unsalted chicken broth, uncured pancetta, use half the amount of parmigiano-reggiano cheese, use half the amount of salt added.
+To make a lower-sodium lasagna bolognese, use unsalted chicken broth and uncured pancetta in the Bolognese Sauce and use half the amount of parmigiano-reggiano cheese, and use half the amount of salt added.
 I can't guarantee what it will taste like, but it would save you 370mg of sodium per serving.

 Get all the best tips and cooking techniques, including step-by-step recipe photos, and the Make-Ahead Guide for Lasagna Bolognese (a cooking schedule, in the main post.